Send the link below via email or IMCopy

 rhyme, alliteration, assonance, consonance,

-Let's review some poetic form terms that will be on the poetry quiz:
+Let's review some poetic form terms that will be on the poetry quest at the end of the unit:

 "the picture the poet creates"